 This small appliance work-horse is the multi-cooker of my dreams, proving itself to me time and time again.
 I’ve been redeemed!

-How Much Time Will Cooking In an Instant Pot Save Me?
+So How Much Time Will an Instant Pot REALLY Save Me?

-Cooking foods under pressure can cut the cooking time by one-third and in lots of cases by 50%.
+Cooking foods under pressure can cut the cooking time by one-third and in lots of cases by half.
 Who doesn’t love THAT when you’ve got a hungry family to feed?
-The bulk of the research I’ve done shows that most meals cooked in the Instant Pot are cooked 8-10 times faster than when using traditional methods on your stove top or in your oven.

-Plus, if I need to, I can work on other tasks right in my kitchen since the Instant Pot is also HANDS-FREE cooking.
+Plus, when I need to, I can work on other tasks right in my kitchen since the Instant Pot is also HANDS-FREE cooking.

 For whatever reason, I’ve never had a good slow-cooker system for feeding my family.
 I think this because when my family leaves home, we tend not to return for very extended periods of time – usually 10 or even 12 hours later.